EMPLOYMENT LAW NEWS

 The Fight for $15 has seemingly evolved into the Fight for $20.

-It has already been more than a decade since hundreds of fast food workers in New York walked off the job, asking for a $15 minimum wage and other improved labor conditions.
-Since then, of course, the minimum wage movement has expanded.
+It’s been over a decade since hundreds of fast food workers in New York walked off the job, asking for a $15 minimum wage and other improved labor conditions.
+Since then, the minimum wage movement has expanded.
 And lawmakers have responded.

-Since the Fight for $15 started in 2012, dozens of jurisdictions have passed new minimum wage laws.
-Many of these are at the city level, where several rates have long since passed the $15 threshold.
+The Fight for $15 started in 2012, when dozens of jurisdictions began to pass more generous minimum wage laws.
+Many of these were at the city level, where several rates have long since passed the $15 threshold.

-Meanwhile, with inflation still a concern and little movement on a federal rate increase, some are pushing for a Fight for $20, as evidenced by bills under consideration in New York, Massachusetts and elsewhere.
+For example, in April 2024, the minimum wage for California fast food workers was raised to $20, leading to both praise and controversy over the landmark decision.
+Meanwhile, with inflation still a concern and little movement on a federal rate increase, other jurisdictions continue the Fight for $20, with additional bills under consideration in New York, Massachusetts, and elsewhere.

 Minimum Wage Management.
 Simplified.